danleedham/MPpicker/README.md

 ## Application Usage
 ### Launching the Application
+Web: Once the files are moved onto the web server point a Google Chrome browser to the URL or IP address of the server
 PC: Once installed to load the Stacker simply double click `stacker.bat`
 Mac: Once installed to start the Stacker use the Open Stacker application ensuring that the server address is correct